Recover from bullying in 15-mins a week

 While the causes and explanations for bullying vary, the one thing experts agree on is that bullying is about power.
 According to bullying expert Dr. Amy Cooper Hakim, bullying comes from a place of insecurity and self-doubt14.
 Learning to respond to their taunts with confidence and self-assurance can be a highly effective way of taking their power from them.

 Another important thing to remember is the power of connection.
 Bullies often target those who don't have a close social circle or 'loners'.
 Remind your child that they are loved and that they have a close family unit.
 Encourage them to take positive action such as spending more time with their friends.
-As a parent, you can go a long way to facilitate your child's social life to ensure they maintain solid relationships.
+As a parent, you can go a long way to facilitate your child's social network to ensure they maintain solid relationships.

 Addressing bullying culture in your school

-A literature review15 on school culture and bullying found that values and norms promoted by schools have a strong impact on the prevalence of bullying.
+A literature review on school culture and bullying found that values and norms promoted by schools have a strong impact on the prevalence of bullying.
 Children re-create the social world around them through their social interactions with peers.
 If the school actively promotes anti-bullying messages and encourages positive behaviors, it can reduce bullying among students.

 If you're concerned that your child's school is creating a climate of tolerance towards bullying, here are some steps you can take toward addressing the issue.